umitproject/network-scanner/share/doc/umit/src/comparing_results.rst

 Openning Instructions
 ---------------------

-To reach the Compare Results Window, make sure that Umit is open, and then do one of  the following:
+To reach the Compare Results Window, make sure that Umit Network Scanner is open, and then do one of  the following:

    1. **Use the key-stroke**

       * The key-stroke that shows the Compare Results Window is CTRL + D.

-   2. **Single click on the Compare Results Icon in the Main Toolbar**

-      * The Compare Results Icon in the Main Toolbar may differ from theme to theme, but it is always the 6th icon counting from left to right.

-   3. **Access from the Main Menu**
+   2. **Access from the Main Menu**

-      * Go to the *Main Menu* (the one on the top of the application), File->Compare Results.
+      * Go to the *Main Menu* (the one on the top of the application), Tools->Compare Results.

 Loaded/Loading Results
 ----------------------

-To avoid too much user interaction, and usability problems, Umit automatically make available at the *Compare Results Window* combo boxes, the scan results currently loaded in the main interface.
+To avoid too much user interaction, and usability problems, Umit Network Scanner automatically make available at the *Compare Results Window* combo boxes, the scan results currently loaded in the main interface.
 As you may have already noted, scans are loaded separatedly inside scan tabs, that are